gy-mate/moodle-to-vikwikiquiz/README.md

 ### 📋 Features

 * Imports multiple HTML files at once (recursively, if desired)
-* Can open an existing article or create a new one on [vik.wiki](https://vik.wiki/) with the edit summary pre-filled
-* Copies the generated wikitext to the clipboard
 * Supports true or false, single and multiple choice questions
+* Opens an existing article or creates a new one on [vik.wiki](https://vik.wiki/) with the edit summary pre-filled
+* Formats LaTeX equations as wikitext
+* Adds the only remaining correct answer automatically if it can be determined from the grade
+* Asks for correct answers if it can't be determined from a graded question
 * Deduplicates questions with the same text
-* Asks for correct answers if it can't be determined from a graded question
-* Adds the only remaining correct answer automatically if it can be determined from the grade
-* Formats LaTeX equations as wikitext
+* Prepares illustrations for batch upload
-* Creates placeholders for illustrations
+    * If they are unavailable: creates placeholders for them
+* Copies the generated wikitext to the clipboard

 ### ⏫ Updating